“Choose Joy” Endowment Established in honor of ISU Alumna

 Students enrolled in the Medical Laboratory Science program at ISU are eligible for the scholarship, which provided $1,000 to one student in this, its initial year.
 In future years, two students will receive scholarships, thanks to an outpouring of funds provided by Kami and Scott’s business colleagues and friends, along with personal funds from Scott himself.
 Scott says he and their two young boys “wanted a way to recognize the phenomenal, amazing person that Kami was.”

 Britney Black was selected to receive the inaugural “Choose Joy” scholarship this year, by the Medical Laboratory Science Program Director, Dr. Rachel Hulse and faculty in the program.

-Kami McGann was Lab Manager and Lead Scientist for Valor Health in Emmett, ID.
-During her 16-year career there, it was not uncommon for her patients to report that they never bruised when Kami drew their blood.
+Kami was lab manager and lead scientist for Valor Health in Emmett.
+During her 16-year career, it was not uncommon for her patients to report that they never bruised when Kami drew their blood.

 Brad Turpen, CEO for Valor Health and Kami’s boss, says it was her “choose joy” attitude that helped change the entire culture of the hospital staff, a mantra that Kami left as a lasting legacy that still perpetuates there today.

-Hulse says, “Kami was a beloved member of our professional MLS community.
+“Kami was a beloved member of our professional MLS community.
 Moreso, she was a friend to all.
-Kami embodied service, integrity, work-ethic, and kindness.”
+Kami embodied service, integrity, work-ethic, and kindness,” Hulse said.